burcuozek/PredictionInterval/README.md

 ## **Contents:**

-- **PainPredictionInterval.ipynb** : This is the main code to develop prediction intervals for pain intensity estimation.
+- [PainPredictionInterval.ipynb](https://github.com/burcuozek/predictioninterval/blob/main/PainPredictionInterval.ipynb): This is the main code to develop prediction intervals for pain intensity estimation.
 Prediction intervals provide a range of values where the true pain intensity is likely to fall with a certain level of confidence.
 It uses gradient descent algorithm.

 - **Plots_GA_vs_GD_vs_Bootstrap.ipynb**: This notebook contains the code to compare different methods used in pain intensity estimation, including gradient descent, genetic algorithm, and bootstrap.
 Comparing these methods helps in understanding their strengths and limitations in the context of pain intensity estimation.